Chart Color Schemes

 Unley - Parkside shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Unley-Parkside is notably higher than broader benchmarks.
-As of the latest data, 50.8% of residents aged 15 years and above hold university qualifications, compared to 25.7% in South Australia (SA) and 28.9% in Greater Adelaide.
-Bachelor degrees are the most common at 31.8%, followed by postgraduate qualifications at 14.0% and graduate diplomas at 5.0%.
-Vocational pathways account for 20.1% of qualifications among those aged 15 years and above, with advanced diplomas at 9.9% and certificates at 10.2%.
+Educational attainment in Unley - Parkside is notably higher than broader benchmarks.
+As of 2016, 50.8% of residents aged 15 years and above held university qualifications, compared to 25.7% in South Australia and 28.9% in Greater Adelaide.
+Bachelor degrees were the most common at 31.8%, followed by postgraduate qualifications (14.0%) and graduate diplomas (5.0%).
+Vocational pathways accounted for 20.1% of qualifications among those aged 15 years and above, with advanced diplomas at 9.9% and certificates at 10.2%.

-Educational participation is high in the area, with 28.8% of residents currently enrolled in formal education.
-This includes 9.3% in primary education, 8.1% in tertiary education, and 6.9% pursuing secondary education.
+Educational participation was high, with 28.8% of residents enrolled in formal education as of 2016.
+This included 9.3% in primary education, 8.1% in tertiary education, and 6.9% pursuing secondary education.

 Frequently Asked Questions - Education